Jleung1996/HkHousingWebSrap/README.md

 # Hong Kong October Housing Dynamic Dashboard

-To view the Tableau dashboard, please follow this link.
+To view the Tableau dashboard, please follow this [link] (https://public.tableau.com/app/profile/jacky1833/viz/HongKongHousingV5/Dashboard1).
 The information below will detail the project's goal, creation of dataset, tool used, and a comprehensive user guide for the dashboard.